1998 Houston Astros season: May

-Rookie right-hander Kerry Wood, making just his fifth major league start for the Chicago Cubs on May 6, made history at the Astros' expense, striking out 20 in a one-hit, 2–0 complete game shuitout victory at Wrigley Field.
+Rookie right-hander Kerry Wood, making just his fifth major league start for the Chicago Cubs on May 6, made history at the Astros' expense, striking out 20 in a one-hit, 2–0 complete game shutout victory at Wrigley Field.
 Wood's performance tied Roger Clemens for the major league strikeout record in a 9-inning game, while setting the National League record.
 Craig Biggio's spot as the leadoff hitter was the only place in the batting order which fell victim to fewer than two strikeouts, with one, and he also reached base on a hit by pitch.
 Only Jeff Bagwell and Jack Howell struck out as many as three times.
 The only hit that Wood yielded was a single to Ricky Gutiérrez to lead off the third inning.
 Shane Reynolds (2–3) fired an eight-inning complete game in the losing effort, scattered eight hits with just one of two runs earned and struck out 10.